Vito Bertoldo: Later life

 Bertoldo continued to serve until the end of the war, and attained the rank of master sergeant.
 He was discharged from the Army in February 1946.
 He later worked as a contact representative for the Veterans Administration in San Francisco, ensuring that veterans knew they were eligible for benefits, helping them complete applications, and advocating for them as their applications were considered.
 After leaving the VA in 1958, Bertoldo owned a landscaping company.

 Death and burial

 Bertoldo was diagnosed with lung cancer in 1966.
 He died at the VA hospital in Martinez, California on July 23, 1966.
 Bertoldo was buried at Golden Gate National Cemetery in San Bruno, California.

 Family

 On August 2, 1941, Bertoldo married Dorothy Sutter of Decatur.
 They later divorced, and in 1958 he married Mae Clary of Kentfield, California, who survived him.

-With his first wife, Bertoldo was the father of David Valor Bertoldo (born 1946), who served in the United States Marine Corps during the Vietnam War and received the Bronze Star Medal.
+With his first wife, Bertoldo was the father of David Valor Bertoldo (born 1946), who served in the United States Marine Corps (1965–1983) during the Vietnam War and received the Bronze Star Medal.
+He served with the California Highway Patrol from 1983 to 2006.
 Bertoldo is also the grandfather of David Christopher Bertoldo (born 1968), who served in the United States Army during the Gulf War.